ArrowM/Queue-Bot/README.md

 #### Display Queue Members
 `!d {channel name}` displays the members in a queue.
 These messages stay updated.
 #### Pull Users from Voice Queue
-`!s {channel name}` adds the bot to a queue voice channel.
+`!s {channel name}` adds the bot to a voice queue.
 The bot can be pulled into a non-queue channel to automatically swap with person at the front of the queue.
 Right-click the bot to disconnect it from the voice channel when done.
 See the example gif below.
 #### Pull Users from Text Queue
-`!n {channel name}` removes the next person in the text queue and displays their name.
+`!n {channel name}` removes the next person in a text queue and displays their name.
 #### Kick Users from Queue
 `!k {channel name} @{user 1} @{user 2} ...`  kicks one or more people from a queue.